 If wishing to apply for a travel grant, applicants should indicate this in the body of the email when submitting their paper or panel.
 If papers are believed to qualify for Halle Foundation funding, this should be indicated.
 In addition to the materials requested above, travel grant applicants should include a brief statement explaining why it is important for them to attend the TSA conference, and an outline of the principal costs entailed.
 For further details about TSA travel grants, see the TSA website: www.transatlanticstudies.com.

-Deadline for panel and paper proposals: 27 January 2020
+EXTENDED deadline for panel and paper proposals: 20 March 2020

 All paper and panel proposals, and travel grant applications, should be sent to the conference email: email@example.com.